qala-io/java-course/docs/programme/maven.md

 *Check yourself*.
 You must be able to:

 * Find a connection between packaging and the default plugins that are declared for it
-* Find packaging and its configuration in `default-bindings.xml`
 * Inspect in console which plugins and executions are run during `mvn install`.
 Does this match to what you see in Effective POM?